nubenetes/awesome-kubernetes/docs/terraform.md

 - [medium.com/spacelift: Terraform Best Practices for Better Infrastructure Management](https://medium.com/spacelift/terraform-best-practices-for-better-infrastructure-management-49e0859b5537)
 - [hashicorp.com: Terraform Practices: The Good, the Bad, and the Ugly](https://www.hashicorp.com/resources/terraform-practices-the-good-the-bad-and-the-ugly)
 - [medium.com/schibsted-engineering: Ultimate Terraform project structure 🌟](https://medium.com/schibsted-engineering/ultimate-terraform-project-structure-9fc7e79f6bc6)
+- [developer.hashicorp.com: Part 3: How to Evolve Your Provisioning Practices](https://developer.hashicorp.com/terraform/cloud-docs/recommended-practices/part3) This section describes the steps necessary to move an organization from manual provisioning processes to a collaborative infrastructure as code workflow.
+For each stage of operational maturity, we give instructions for moving your organization to the next stage, eventually arriving at our recommended workflow.
+- [thenewstack.io: Terraform’s Best Practices and Pitfalls](https://thenewstack.io/terraforms-best-practices-and-pitfalls/) If you want to scale your infrastructure, you need to use Terraform in a way that will allow you to do that.
+- [hashicorp.com: Opinionated Terraform Best Practices and Anti-Patterns](https://www.hashicorp.com/resources/opinionated-terraform-best-practices-and-anti-patterns) Get tips for making the most of Terraform when scaling your infrastructure as your organization grows.

 ### Terraform and CI/CD.
 Terraform Workspace